Are Your Values Valuable ?

 If you ask someone what is most important to them, what they want most from life, they would probably say one or more of these words.

-Therefore we can describe this desire for happiness as a universal human value, because it is what we all regard as most valuable.
+Therefore we could describe this desire for happiness as a universal human value, because it is what we all regard as most valuable.

 Behaviours Are Not Values